Not-a-cowfr/Snivy-bot/README.md

 ## Bot Setup

-1. Create a `.env` file in src, use the example provided for how to set it up
+1. Create a `.env` file in the same directory as `.enc.example`, use the example provided for how to set it up
-2. Install all dependencies (requests, discord, dotenv)
+2. Install all dependencies (requests, discord, dotenv, logging, tdqm, and aiohttp)
 3. Run the bot and use the setup commands to set things up<br>
    3.1.
-Make sure you limit the setup/admin commands to be used by only admins
+Make sure you limit the setup/admin commands to be used by only admins (will be fixed soon™)
 4. Enjoy the bot

 ## Setup commands